-This year my partner and I will clock up twenty-five years together.
+This year my partner and I will clock up twenty-eight years together.
 And although the anniversary of when we met will arrive six months before the date we became a couple, it highlights the fact that love should never be rushed.

 Take time to fall in love.
 Don’t go shopping for it.
 For it will tap you on the shoulder, pointing you toward someone you least expect at a time you’re not searching.
 And once you fall, take note of the advice below.

 Tip 1: Share your dreams together.

 This is my number one tip.
 My partner always says tip 2 is the most important, but to me, this one is.
 I really recommend that you share your dreams together, and once one dream or treat is realised, move onto the next.

 For example, set out to buy that house or apartment.
 Research the next world trip, and put money aside for it.
 Look at ideas for renovations and put them into action.
 Meanwhile, share a hobby.
 Always have something brewing that you are working on together.